-Dr. Salgado joined the faculty of the Medical University of South Carolina in the Department of Internal Medicine’s Division of Infectious Diseases in September 2004.
+Dr. Cassandra Salgado joined the faculty of the Medical University of South Carolina in the Department of Internal Medicine’s division of infectious diseases in September 2004.

 Board-certified in infectious diseases and internal medicine, Dr. Salgado is an active member of numerous professional societies including the Infectious Diseases Society of America, the Society for Healthcare Epidemiology of America, the American Medical Association, the American College of Physicians, the Association of Specialty Professors, and the Southern Society for Clinical Research.